makerdao/dss-allocator/README.md

 ### ConduitMover

 An automation contract sample, which can be used by the AllocatorDAOs to move funds between their AllocatorBuffer and the conduits in an automated manner.
+- Although there is no built-in rate limit in the transfer of funds from/to the AllocatorBuffer to/form the conduits, this can be useful for optimizing yield by moving funds to the destination conduit just in time for them to get processed (in case the destination conduit has an agreed upon rate limiting).
+- It can also be useful for automating movement of funds from the buffer in the same rate as they are swapped or withdrawn into it.

 ### IAllocatorConduit